globallyunique/agile-requirements-framework/index.md

 ## Why is this a Great Requirements Framework

-- *Readability & Understandability*: It reads like a structured story that connects all the requirements together.
+- *Readability & Understandability*: The combination of use cases and BDD scenarios provide a structured story that connects all the requirements together.
 While reading you can skip details, like the data section, until you care about them.
 It's an organized way to show all the things in the user journeys from Story Mapping.

 - *Evolvability*: You can start with just parts of the overall requirements and easily split, combine, and otherwise refactor flows or separate files.
 This is made especially easy because it's just a text file where cut-and-paste, search-and-replace, and other transformations are trivial.